Jailed Arkansas Lawmaker Sends Letter To President Trump Saying Inmates Want To Help “Build The Wall”

 Woods described himself as a European American with a skill set of general labor and logistics.

-“We have come together because we understand the benefit that border wall will bring the county,” Woods wrote.
+"We have come together because we understand the benefit that a border wall will bring the country," Woods wrote.

 "Our group hails from all aspects of American society with a common goal of border stability."